Terrastories Support Materials

 This workflow is for hosting your own Terrastories server offline on a device like a mini-computer (NUC) running Linux.

 The way to set this up requires use of command-line shell (sometimes known as terminal).
 Fortunately, we've made it easy to go through most of the process by means of an easy setup script.
-For anyone wishing to go through the setup process in a more granular way, please refer to our documentation for developers on Github.
+For anyone wishing to go through the setup process in a more granular way, please refer to our .

 Prerequisites

-First, you need to create a fork of the Terrastories/terrastories repository.
-Now clone the repository locally to your computer.
-(Or, you can download Terrastories as a ZIP file from our Github repository to get the application.)
+Or, instead of running this command, you can also choose to use Git to clone the repository locally to your computer.
+(Or, you can download the offline field kit as a ZIP file from to get the application.)
+And then, once in the directory, run bash install.sh.

 Additional steps for configuration